zahirparker/MCU/Renesas/RL78/R5F102AA/SampleCode/LED_BLINK/README.md

 Building the project will generate LED_BLINK.mot in the HardwareDebug folder

-Flashing done through Serial Port using Renesas Flash Programmer
+Flashing
 ---------------------------------
-  The microcontroller comes with a boot loader installed Open Renesas Flash Programmer
+  Done through Serial Port using Renesas Flash Programmer The microcontroller comes with a boot loader installed Open Renesas Flash Programmer
   Create New Workspace
   Select Microcontroller R5F102AA
   Select Communication Interface : COM<ID>
   Browse for .mot file
   Put the device in program mode by pressing the SW3 on board Hit the start button in Renesas Flash Programmer Release the SW3 button